nemiasalc56/react-social-community/README.md

 ## Social Community

-An app where the users can create group and chat with that group.
+An app where the users can create group and chat with that group to stay connect.
 At the same time the user will be able to search for videos to watch and click one to watch while chatting with others.

 ## User stories